 Maximum Out-of-Pocket Amount - The most that you pay out of pocket during the calendar year for in-network covered Part A and Part B services.
-Amounts you pay for your plan premiums, Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+Amounts you pay for your prescription drugs do not count toward the maximum out-of-pocket amount.